 - Release: the amount of time it takes for the compressor to disengage (to stop attenuating the signal) once the input signal drops below the threshold.

 - Knee: the transition point around the threshold of the compressor where the output becomes attenuated versus the input.

-Note that if the input signal is below the set threshold, the detected RMS signal will not lower the modulator signal/control voltage.
+Note that the detected RMS signal will not lower the modulator signal/control voltage if the input signal is below the set threshold.

 Of course, the number of available parameters and the amount of control of each parameter are always dependent on the particular VCA compressor.

 This compressor type can be designed into a small form factor due to the fact that the IC chips used in the design can be rather tiny.
 These chips, along with many other components, can also be pretty cost-effective, making some VCA compressors relatively affordable.